Lemon Blueberry Cake

 • Pour into prepared pan and bake for 40 minutes or until a toothpick inserted comes out clean with a few crumbs attached.

 • Cool 15 minutes in pan.
-Invert on to set over a baking sheet and cool completely.
+Invert on to a rack set over a baking sheet and cool completely.

 • To make the glaze, whisk together powdered sugar, water, and vanilla.
 Drizzle over cooled cake and let harden for at least 10 minutes.